 Step #2: Cleaning & Sanitizing Your Equipment

 Cleaning and sanitizing your brewing equipment is one of the most important steps in the whole process of making beer.
 Whether you are making beer with a malt extract kit like this one or brewing up an all-grain batch, proper sanitization is imperative to making quality beer.

 The best policy is to obviously clean all of your gear including bottles, immediately after you use them.

-Give the fermenter a good going over making sure to get all the left over matter out of it.
+Give the fermenter a good going over making sure to get all the leftover matter out of it.
 Use a soft cloth to wipe and scrub the residual matter.
 Do NOT use a scrub brush or any sponge that has bristles on it as it could scratch the fermenter and scratches are places that bacteria love to hide in.

 After 10 – 20 minutes the dirt will come off very easily.

-StarSan is the industry leader when it comes to no rinse sanitizer for home brewing.
+StarSan is the industry leader when it comes to no-rinse sanitizer for home brewing.

-Such as the measuring cup, the spoon you are using for mixing, the can opener, etc.
+Equipment such as the measuring cup, the spoon you are using for mixing, the can opener, etc.

 After your equipment has soaked in the fermenter for about 10 minutes you are good to go and can drain the sanitizing solution out of the fermenter.
-There is no need to rinse the fermenter once it is empty of the solution, this is a no Rinse sanitizer.
+There is no need to rinse the fermenter once it is empty of the solution, this is a no-rinse sanitizer.

-You are ready to brew…
+You are now ready to brew…

 Step #3: Time to Brew